Life is better on the open sea.

 Once the ship set out on sail at the pre-announced departure time, the sights of glacier chunks floating in the sea mesmerized us.
 Incidentally, Carnival Spirit is refurbished and repositioned for cruising around the Australian coast as well!

 ⇒ The Alaskan cruises run from early May to late September.
-Sailing normally begin from Seattle, USA, Vancouver or Canada and usually last for 7 days.
+Sailing normally begins from Seattle, USA, Vancouver or Canada and usually last for 7 days.

 ⇒ Multiple entry visas to USA and Canada are necessary.